 If the total cannabinoid content of the medication is 98% (or more) CBD, the medication is considered a Schedule 4 Controlled Drug by the Office of Drug Control.
 If the other cannabinoid content exceeds 2%, the medication is classified as a Schedule 8.

 Medical cannabis has been approved for use by prescription in Australia under the Narcotics Drugs Act 1967.
 Medical cannabis can be used in the treatment of a number of conditions, however, each case is different and as a result, patients must have the therapy prescribed by a medical practitioner.
 There is no predetermined list of conditions for which a cannabis medicine can be prescribed.

 Medicinal cannabis in Australia may be prescribed for any condition where the prescribing doctor feels there is a medical need.
 Eligibility to be prescribed medicinal cannabis is assessed on an individual basis by taking into account many factors in a patient’s history.
 This is best conducted by a doctor experienced in medicinal cannabis assessment and prescribing.

 To understand whether you may be eligible for medicinal cannabis therapy in Australia, please speak to one of our qualified doctors or our team of experts.

-Please note, medicinal cannabis cannot be prescribed solely for the treatment of cancer.
+Please note, medicinal cannabis in Australia cannot be prescribed solely for the treatment of cancer.
 However, it may be considered for treatment of symptoms related to cancer or side effects of cancer treatment.
 Medicinal Cannabis also cannot be prescribed to women who are currently breastfeeding or pregnant.

 Any relevant approvals are usually obtained by the next day provided a complete application is submitted by you including a copy of your health summary verifying the medical conditions for which you are seeking treatment.
 This is easily obtained from your current GP or specialist.
 We advise patients to obtain this in advance to expedite the process.

 As the company with the most approved applications in Australia, we are here to help you complete this process quickly and easily.